Looking for EvCC recycling instructions?

 EvCC "Junk" Mail Project

 Since 2009, EvCC's "Junk" Mail Project has reduced the amount of unsolicited mail EvCC receives from 200 lbs a day to less than 10 lbs.
 Cost savings are accrued from reduced employee time (for sorting "junk" mail) and reduced recycling costs.
-If you are an EvCC employee, your EvCC department is receiving unsolicited or unwanted intercampus mail, email Molly Beeman or call 425-388-9070.
+If you're an EvCC employee, your department is receiving unsolicited or unwanted intercampus mail, click here.
+Questions? email Molly Beeman or call 425-388-9070.

 EvCC Paper, Aluminum, Glass and Plastic (Co-Mingled) Recycling